Analysis: Can Theresa May crack Europe on Brexit trade? Not yet

 But EU leaders and diplomats, as well as some British Brexit experts, argue that May risks disappointment in that quest, as Germany leads a push to prevent London unravelling the EU single market rules and the 27, mildly intoxicated by their success in the first round of talks, see unity benefiting all of them.

 Rare harmony among member states has strongarmed Britain into largely accepting the EU’s terms for its departure.
-But the negotiating stance for future trade relations, to be launched on Friday, has been preceded by a revival of nationalistic jostling among the 27 member states that is more typical of Brussels.
+But the negotiating stance for future trade, launched at a summit on Friday, has been preceded by a revival of nationalistic jostling among the 27 member states that is more typical of Brussels.

 “So far, it’s under control,” one senior EU diplomat said of signs of disunity.
 “But it’ll come for sure.”